inchix/home_surveillance/Readme.md

 - OpenCV 3.20 (apt package)
 - [Openface](https://github.com/cmusatyalab/openface/)

-I have probably have forgotten some depencies...
+I have probably forgotten some depencies...

+This makes use of [OpenFacePytorch](https://github.com/thnkim/OpenFacePytorch)

 # Home Surveillance with Facial Recognition